tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 41 March 17, 2021
+**Today's Progress**: Added a smooth scroll to my web page for anchor tags & began FCC's APIs & Microservices Cert.

+**Thoughts**: Today was a really positive day I think, I'm finally learning new things after quickly running through the Responsive Web Design Certificate.
+I've decided to start going through FCC's APIs & Microservices Certificate, and so far I'm learning a lot of new things, and it's an area I went over briefly while I was using Codecademy, but I had to stop as I realised at the time I just was not ready to learning more about backend, when I barely knew anything about Frontend.
+So very positive, and I'm excited about what I'll learn tomorrow!

+**Link(s) to Work**: [Github Repo for understanding how package.json works](https://github.com/tory24/boilerplate-npm/blob/gomix/package.json)

+**Time**: 4 hours

 ### Day 40 March 16, 2021
 **Today's Progress**: Tested, how to put my short term portfolio from FCC online.